-3.3 Estimating the drivers of the shifts in sensitivities and in weights
+3.3 Identifying the determinants of the shifts in sensitivities and weights

-First, we investigate the empirical link between behavioral shifts in sensitives to global factors and several potential drivers of those shifts.
-More specifically, we examine how such shifts are linked to the initial level of bank capitalization and other ex ante banking system characteristics.
-Bank capital has been proved to be used as a buffer against contingencies in the case of monetary policy shocks (Gambacorta and Shin, 2016) but it can also be used to limit the effect of a credit crunch in a crisis characterized by increased global uncertainty and volatility.
-We also control if such shifts have been influenced by prudential policy actions prior to the break and post the break (in particular Loan-to-value (LTV) limits, Local currency reserve requirements; Capital requirements).
-We also use a prudential measure index that is constructed by summing up all the impulse measures undertaken by a given country.
-The balance sheet characteristics that we use are constructed using bank-level Bankscope data aggregated at the country level as detailed in Section 4.
+In this section, we examine several potential drivers of the shifts in the lender-specific sensitives and weights.
+More specifically, we examine how such shifts are linked to the initial level of bank capitalization and other ex-ante banking system characteristics.
+Bank capital has been shown to act as a buffer against contingencies triggered by monetary policy shocks (Gambacorta and Shin, 2016).
+Furthermore, it can also be used to limit the effect of a credit crunch in a crisis characterized by increased global uncertainty and volatility.
+In addition, we test whether the shifts in sensitivities and weights have been driven by the use of specific prudential policy tools (Loan-to-value (LTV) limits and Local currency reserve requirements).
+We also examine an aggregate prudential measure index that is constructed by summing up all the individual prudential measures in the Cerutti et al. (2015) database.
+The balance sheet characteristics that we use are constructed using bank-level Bankscope data, aggregated at the country level as detailed in Section 4.

-To evaluate what are the main drivers in the shift in sensitivities to global factors we will run simple models in which the structural change in the coefficients is regressed on a set of pre-crisis variables.
-For example, in the case of the structural change of the coefficient for the federal fund rate we have:
+In order to determine the main drivers of the shift in sensitivities to global factors, we estimate regressions in which the changes in the estimated coefficients are regressed on a set of pre-crisis variables.
+For example, in the case of the changes in the coefficients for the sensitivities to the federal fund rate, we estimate the following regression: